CLIENT: Watford Borough Council

 We also utilised our expertise and resources available to support a fantastic charity project within the park which involved the rejuvenation of a small patch of land to form a community garden.
 Although plans to transform the overgrown site had been in the making for 3 years progress ground to a halt when funding was not sufficient enough to include it in the larger park scheme.
 Once aware of the project our Site Managers were keen to get involved and offered the services of some of the heavy equipment on site to clear and flatten the plot, the removed top soil was then used to form a raised seating area.

-Our General Contracts team began the £2.6m restoration of Brackley Town Hall in January 2017.
-The prestigious scheme,…
+Our General Works team recently completed the restoration of Grade II* listed, Brackley Town Hall.
+This prestigious scheme…

 Langtons House and Gardens are a grade II listed 18th century house and landscaped gardens in Hornchurch, Greater…